ebelinski/iosref/_subpages/tvos.md

   </tr>
 </table>

 <sup>1</sup> Apple TV HD was known as the fourth generation Apple TV, before a rebranding in 2021.
+The version sold with the Siri Remote (1st generation) without the white ring on the menu button is considered <span class="yellow-bubble">Vintage</span>.

 ### Other iOS-based Apple TVs